rbuhrs/angular-design-adapter/projects/angular-design-adapter/README.md

 # Expected downsides

-The generic design systems components are expected to only contain the common denominator of UI patterns and functionalities of the supporting design systems.
+The generic design systems components are expected to only contain the common set of UI patterns and functionality of the supporting design systems.

 # Questions to be answered

 Is a generic design system feasible to build and maintain ?

-Does it have a performance issues ?
+Does it have performance issues ?

 Do benefits outweigh the downsides ?

-For instance, having only the common denominator of UI features might not be a bad thing, as using other features can also be an impediment for switching to different design system in the future.
-And alternative U patterns might exist which can be implemented.
+For instance, having only the common set of UI features might not be a bad thing, as using other (likely unsupported) features can also be an impediment for switching to different design system in the future.
+And alternative UI patterns might exist which can be implemented in stead.

-Also users might be less accustomed to functionalities not being in the common set of UI patterns.
+Also users might be less accustomed to UI patterns not being in the common set.